adikulkarni0/pxdocs/content/shared/post-installation.md

     `kubectl` returns details about the StorageClasses available to you.
 Verify that `px-csi-db` appears in the list.

 2. Enter the `kubectl get pvc` command.
-If this is the only StroageClass and PVC that you've created, you should see only one entry in the output:
+If this is the only StorageClass and PVC that you've created, you should see only one entry in the output:

     ```text
     kubectl get pvc <your-pvc-name>